Lucie De Lacy

 Ash cannot resist a pun.
 Or a bun.

-The owner of top vinyl emporium Vanishing Point Records in Chesterfield (which also stocks tapes, CDs and merch), Corey is one of RFM’s longest standing DJs.
+The owner of top music emporium Vanishing Point Records in Chesterfield, Corey is one of RFM’s longest standing DJs.
+Appropriately, he presents the Vanishing Point Records Show.

 A former accountant, while walking across Spain a few years ago, Corey realised that numbers are boring, and decided instead to fill his life with the music he loves.
 Hence, his shop came into being… and he got involved with what was then called Radio Free Smedley Street.